 - Agree to abide by, sign, and return the proctor agreement at least 7 business days prior to the date of the exam.
 (Information including the proctor agreement will be sent by APWA to the proctor prior to the scheduled exam date.)

 - Change of proctors must be submitted to firstname.lastname@example.org at least 2 business days prior to the scheduled exam date and the requested substitution approved prior to the substitution being allowed.

-- If you are unable to acquire a proctor from your place of employment, please investigate the testing center options below.
-If you cannot find a proctor via either option, please contact us at firstname.lastname@example.org or (800) 848-2792 (Option 2 Education & Credentialing).
+- If the candidate is unable to acquire a proctor from their place of employment, they can investigate the testing center options below.
+If they cannot find a proctor via either option, they can contact us at email@example.com or (800) 848-2792 (Option 2 Education & Credentialing).

-Choose a testing center in your area to proctor the exam.
+The candidate can choose a testing center in their area to proctor the exam.

-- APWA does not have a formal relationship with any testing centers; please use the National College Testing Association (NCTA) testing center locator to assist in locating a testing center in your area.
+- APWA does not have a formal relationship with any testing centers; the candidate can use the National College Testing Association (NCTA) testing center locator to assist in locating a testing center in their area.

-- Identify your preferred testing center on your exam application and we will confirm compatibility with the Questionmark software used to administer APWA certification exams.
+- The candidate must identify their preferred testing center on their exam application and we will confirm compatibility with the Questionmark software used to administer APWA certification exams.

 - Individual testing centers may have additional fees associated with proctoring the exam.
 These fees and the scheduling of the exam are the responsibility of the candidate.